Sociology in Switzerland

 Since decades, numerous empirical studies have revealed that firms which substitute work for capital usually experience a considerable rise in the average level of skills.
 The reasons for this are because

-a) such firms usually operate extremely complex technical equipment whose maintenance and functional safety need to be safeguarded by a high degree of technical competence;
+a) such firms usually operate extremely complex technical equipment whose maintenance and functional safety affords a high degree of technical competence;

-If a firm cuts back its workforce in the course of rationalization, the tendency is that the remaining members of staff will have to cover a broader spectrum of different duties which may also include relatively demanding work.
-In heavily automated machine plants, for example, there is the so-called "multifunctional worker" or "hybrid worker", who combines work on the operational level with duties on the planning and maintenance level (Bungard 1990: 206).
-Above all, it is the traditional type of "operative" who is disappearing, because all workers must now take on extra indirect responsibilities.
+If a firm cuts back its workforce in the course of rationalization, the remaining members of staff will have to cover a broader spectrum of different duties which may also include relatively demanding work.
+In heavily automated machine plants, for example, we find the "multifunctional worker" or "hybrid worker", who combines work on the operational level with duties on the planning and maintenance level (Bungard 1990: 206).
 Accordingly, the need for unskilled or semi-skilled workers (as in the car industry) is declining massively (Bungard 1990: 206).
-In the local branch of a bank comprising 20 staff there may still be use for two to three less qualified office assistants who carry out purely undemanding work (filing, registering, etc.); however, once the number of staff is down to ten (or even five) employees, only fully trained staff are wanted who can also cope with more exacting customer services.
+In the local branch of a bank comprising 20 staff there may still be use for two to three less qualified office assistants who carry out purely undemanding work (filing, registering, etc.); however, once the number of staff is down to ten (or even five) employees, only fully trained staff is needed who can also cope with more demanding customer services.

 3. Informalization of the operational structures

-In general, the reduction in clearly formalized competences and responsibilities (in favour of more variable forms of team-oriented ad hoc cooperation) causes all the roles in the operation to become more vague and imprecise.
+In general, the reduction of clearly formalized competences and responsibilities (in favour of more variable forms of team-oriented ad hoc cooperation) causes roles to become more vague and imprecise.
 The implication of this is that it is objectively more difficult to define the skills involved in a particular role, to say nothing of formalizing them as essential recruitment criteria in the form of a job specification.
 This means in turn that wages and promotion opportunities are no longer as strongly linked as before to individual qualifications (education certificates, previous works experience), but much more to the actual service being provided.
-Senior staff in particular may suffer from the fact that they can now no longer legitimize their elevated position on the basis of a given advantage in terms of knowledge and experience (Brooks 1995).
+Senior employees in particular may suffer from the fact that they can now no longer legitimize their elevated position on the basis of a given advantage in terms of knowledge and experience (Brooks 1995).
 Rather, they have to take on the diffuse role of a "trainer" or a "coach" for the rest of the staff: a role model more akin to a motivator or social worker than the traditional "master craftsman".
-Likewise, the role model of the "army officer" in private-sector managerial posts is losing functional significance because military leadership is geared far too much towards top-down hierarchical command structures.
+Likewise, the role model of the "army officer" in private-sector managerial posts is losing functional significance because military leadership is focusing too much on hierarchical top-down command structures.

 4. Closer linkage of technical and commercial knowledge